Isles of Shoals

 The Isles of Shoals are a group of small islands and tidal ledges situated approximately 6 mi off the east coast of the United States, straddling the border of the states of Maine and New Hampshire.

 They have been occupied for more than 400 years, first by fishing communities and more recently as the site of private homes, a large seasonal hotel and a marine research facility.

+The islands contain two extreme points of both states in close proximity; the easternmost point of New Hampshire, and the southernmost point of Maine.

 History

 Some of the islands were used for seasonal fishing camps by Indigenous peoples and first settled by Europeans in the early 17th century.
 They became one of the many fishing areas for the young British and French colonies.
 This was one of the most northern fishing ports, the closest one to the south being Rockport, Massachusetts.
 The Isles of Shoals were named the "Smith Iles" by English explorer Capt.
 John Smith after sighting them in 1614.
 This name did not last once colonization of New England by the British began.
 The first recorded landfall of an Englishman was that of explorer Captain Christopher Levett, whose 300 fishermen in six ships discovered that the Isles of Shoals were largely abandoned in 1623.

 "The first place I set my foot upon in New England was the Isle of Shoals, being islands in the sea about two leagues from the main," Levett wrote later.
 "Upon these islands I neither could see one good timber-tree nor so much good ground as to make a garden.
 The place is found to be a good fishing-place for six ships, but more can not be well there, for want of convenient stage room, as this year's experience hath proved."

 Childe Hassam.
 Isles of Shoals, Broad Cove, 1911.
 Oil on canvas.
 Honolulu Museum of Art.

 In 1628 the Plymouth Pilgrims exiled Thomas Morton on the island due to his libertine activities with the Indians at Merrymount.

 The first town, "Apledoore", included all of the Isles of Shoals, and was incorporated by the General Court of the Massachusetts Bay Colony on May 22, 1661.
 At that time, the province of New Hampshire and the province of Maine were both part of Massachusetts Bay Colony.
 By 1665, the name of the town had changed to "Iles of Shoales".
 Starting in 1680 and continuing for several years, there was a general migration of the population to Star Island in what is now New Hampshire, departing from Hog Island (now known as Appledore) in what is now Maine.
 In 1696, the town was annexed by Kittery.
 In 1715 the township of Gosport was established by New Hampshire on Star Island.